-- 1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act.
-The said section not applicable to the company. - 2.
-As required by section 143(3) of the Act, we report that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - b) in our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) the balance sheet and statement of profit and loss dealt with by this Report are in agreement with the books of account; - d) in our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014; - e) on the basis of the written representations received from the directors as on 31 March 2019, taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2019 from being appointed as a director in terms of section 164(2) of the Act; and
+- 1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, The said section is not applicable to the Company. - 2.
+As required by section 143(3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - b) in our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) the balance sheet, statement of profit and loss and cash flow statement dealt with by this Report are in agreement with the books of account;